-This Caribbean hideaway is often perceived as part of Cancun, but that’s a complete misnomer.
-Cozumel is approximately 11 miles off the coast of the Playa del Carmen, which is about 40 miles south of Cancun.
-It’s an easy one-hour ride on the ferry and certainly worth the few minutes you may have to stand in line to buy your ticket.
-Almost completely flat, the island measures roughly 29 miles long by 9 miles wide.
-The interior of the island is a tropical jungle while the coastline boasts beautiful ivory white beaches, turquoise waters, and one of the most spectacular ensembles of coral reefs in the hemisphere.
+This Caribbean hideaway is often perceived as part of Cancun, but that’s not quite right.
+Cozumel is approximately 11 miles off the coast of Playa del Carmen, which is about 40 miles south of Cancun.
+It’s an easy one-hour ride on the ferry and most definitely worth the few minutes you may have to stand in line to buy your ticket.
+Almost entirely flat, the island measures roughly 29 miles long by 9 miles wide.
+The interior of the island is a tropical jungle, while the coastline boasts beautiful ivory-white beaches, turquoise waters, and one of the most spectacular ensembles of coral reefs in the hemisphere.

-Today, Cozumel is a haven for cruise ships, honeymooners, divers, ecotourists, and day-trippers who want to escape the fast-track life in Cancun.
-Sometimes the city proper can get a bit crowded, but it usually only for a few hours or so.
-(Wednesday is the busiest; Sundays there are no cruise ships.)
-The diving and snorkeling are legendary.
+Today, Cozumel is a haven for cruise ships, honeymooners, divers, eco-tourists, and day-trippers who want to escape the fast-track life in Cancun.
+Sometimes the city proper can get a bit crowded, but it is usually only for a few hours or so.
+(Wednesday is the busiest; Sundays, there are no cruise ships.)
+Diving and snorkeling are legendary here.
 Following a 1961 documentary by Jacques Cousteau, Cozumel earned a worldwide following of divers who ranked it as one of the top five scuba and snorkeling sites on the planet.
 The island boasts more than 30 spectacular reefs stretching for nearly 20 miles.
-The water visibility ranges as deep as 280 feet at some reefs with water temperatures averaging around 82 degrees in the summer and around 73 degrees in the winter.
+The water visibility ranges as deep as 280 feet at some reefs, with temperatures averaging 82 degrees in the summer and around 73 degrees in the winter.
 Many of the “tourist” areas have plentiful but relatively less marine life than in years past, so we recommend planning your dive trips at some of the island’s more remote locations.

-If you are non-diver, there is still plenty to do and see in Cozumel.
+If you are a non-diver, there is still plenty to do and see in Cozumel.
 In fact, only 30 % of the island’s visitors are divers!
-You can hire a cab or rent a car to explore the small archeological sites and interesting towns and villages scattered en route.
-The main town of San Miguel is a nice place to stroll around and check out the hodgepodge of cafes, restaurants and boutiques.
+You can hire a cab or rent a car to explore the small archeological sites and exciting towns and villages scattered en route.
+The main town of San Miguel is an excellent place to stroll around and check out the hodgepodge of cafes, restaurants and boutiques.
 Nature lovers can see giant sea turtles laying their eggs (May to September) and observe the island’s variety of exotic migratory bird life.
 Or you can do what most visitors do in Cozumel: swimming and sunning!

 The island’s lodging has been significantly upgraded in the last few years.
 While you will still find a wide variety of budget properties, the larger chain resorts have added plenty of shine to the rustic flavor.
 Along with the hotels has come a robust assortment of dining and shopping possibilities.
 And though growing quickly to accommodate its new visitors, Cozumel still maintains its laid-back style and unprecedented beauty.